xiejinglei/hadoop-eco/hadoop.md

    ufw allow 9000
    ```
    may slove the issue.
 Also check `/etc/hosts` to see if the configuration for `hadoop-master` is correct.
 Use LAN IP instead of localhost IP.

+## Switch from cluster mode to pseudo-distributed
+1. Change hdfs/tarn xml files
+2. Edit `etc/hadoop/workers`, delete `hadoop-slave1` and so on